-Spending time in Berlin, how could I not jump at the opportunity of visiting the Bundestag - a city landmark and a Norman Foster triumph.
-Now, having visited and walked around it myself, I can safely say that no photographs do it justice.
+Spending winter in Berlin, how could I not jump at the opportunity of visiting the Bundestag - a Norman Foster triumph.
+Now, having now seen it for myself.
+I can safely say that no photograph can do it justice and that this is a building that you really must see for yourself.
 Save for the fact that it’s a national landmark, infused with social, cultural and historical meaning, it’s also an extraordinary accomplishment of modern architecture.
-(Disclosure, I am a tremedous fan of Norman Foster).
-This is a building that has to be seen in person.
+(Disclosure, I am a tremendous fan of Norman Foster).

 Built at the end of the 19th century, to mark the unification of Germany under Bismark, and a Parliamentary Democracy under the Weimar Republic, the building (then known as the Reichstag) was mysteriously set alight in 1933.
 Claiming it to be a plot, the Nazis famously used this incident to suspend the constitution and grab power.
 There then followed a terribly dark period in German history.

 Before I talk about the design itself, let me point out that if you wish to worship at the alter of Norman Foster, a little advance planning is required!
 This means booking a slot on the Bundestag’s website, preferably a few days beforehand (it is a very popular attraction).
 You are given a choice of three different time slots (you can rank them and, with luck, will be allocated your first) and then sent sent a confirmation email, which you should print out and take with you on the day, along with your passport.
 Without these, you won’t be allowed in (I'm serious; I saw a couple being turned away, despite great remonstrations).